shrinerb/shrine/doc/plugins/derivatives.md

 Shrine.plugin :derivatives
 ```

-## Creating derivatives
+## Quick start

-When you have a file attached, you can generate derivatives from it and save
-them alongside the attached file.
-The simplest way to do this is to define a
+You'll usually want to create derivatives from an attached file.
+The simplest
+way to do this is to define a processor which returns the processed files, and
-processor which returns the processed files, and then trigger it when you want
-to create derivatives.
+then trigger it when you want to create derivatives.

 Here is an example of generating image thumbnails: